 Hon Sha Ze Sho Nen (HSZSN): The Distance Symbol

-Alternatively, you can draw HSZSN on the group members’ pictures to help you establish a spiritual connection that transcends the physical body.
+Alternatively, you can draw HSZSN on the group members’ pictures to help establish a spiritual connection that transcends the physical body.

-Visualizing the HSZSN after the Reiki recipients are all calm and relaxed will allow you to establish a spiritual connection, break physical boundaries, and pass your healing energy down to all group members.
+Visualizing the HSZSN after the Reiki recipients are calm and relaxed will allow you to establish a spiritual connection, break physical boundaries, and pass your healing energy down to all group members.

 Dai Ko Myo: The Master Symbol

 How this section unfolds depends on the type of group session you intend to have.
-For instance, if you’re providing individual healing to a group of people, then you’ll need to focus on one member at a time.
+For instance, if you’re providing individual healing to a group of people, you’ll need to focus on one member at a time.

 Once you’ve sent positive energy and healed the members’ souls, auras, and bodies, it’s time to close the Reiki cycle.
 Again, different practitioners will use varying techniques to close out the meetings.
-So feel free to use your unique style to end the meeting.
+So feel free to use your unique style to end the session.

 Be sure to thank everyone for participating and release their energy before closing the circle.